 Implementation of Lean Six Sigma

-After over two decades of experience with quality improvement, there is now a solid body of scientific research regarding the experience of thousands of companies implementing major programs such as Six Sigma.
+After over three decades of experience with quality improvement, there is now a solid body of scientific research regarding the experience of thousands of companies implementing major programs such as Six Sigma.
 Researchers have found that successful deployment of Six Sigma involves focusing on a small number of high-leverage items.
 The steps required to successfully implement Six Sigma are well-documented.

 - Successful performance improvement must begin with senior leadership.
 Start by providing senior leadership with training in the principles and tools they need to prepare their organization for success.
 Using their newly acquired knowledge, senior leaders direct the creation of a management infrastructure to support Six Sigma.
 Simultaneously, steps are taken to “soft-wire” the organization and to cultivate an environment for innovation and creativity.
 This involves reducing levels of organizational hierarchy, removing procedural barriers to experimentation and change, and a variety of other changes designed to make it easier to try new things without fear of reprisal for failure.